 There have been many notable racing families, but only a few have produced two champions in their field.
 Dave O’Sullivan of Matamata started out as a jockey, then turned to training.
 He won the trainers’ premiership 11 times from 1979 until his 1998 retirement.
 His son Lance, who retired in 2003, still held the record of 12 jockeys’ premierships in 2017.
 He also held the record for most winners in New Zealand races – 2,358 in total.
 His record was later broken by David Walsh and then by Chris ‘Magic’ Johnson, who by April 2020 had ridden 2,468 New Zealand winners.

 Women’s acceptance as equals owes much to the skills of pioneers such as Linda Jones.
 Supported by her trainer husband Alan, she fought a two-year battle with racing authorities to gain the right to ride in totalisator races, succeeding in 1977.
 Because of her pregnancy, her riding debut was delayed until August 1978 and her career was cut short when she broke her neck in a training gallop in March 1980.
-However, in her brief but spectacular career she won 65 races, including the (now defunct) Wellington Derby and a stakes race in Australia.
+However, in her brief but spectacular career she won 65 races, including the Wellington Derby and a stakes race in Australia.
 Many of her wins came on little-fancied horses, proving her ability to get the best out of even ordinary animals.

 Linda Jones was not the first woman to ride as a professional in New Zealand.
 That was the visitor Joan Phipps, a veteran of 400 wins in her native Canada, who rode (and won) at Te Awamutu in November 1977.
 Apprentice Sue Day became the first New Zealand female jockey to win, a week after her debut in July 1978.